I Believe in a Thing Called Love: In popular culture

-This song was featured as a playable track on the music video games Karaoke Revolution Volume 2, Guitar Hero On Tour: Decades and Dancing Stage Fusion; as source music in an episode of The Bill; and as part of the soundtracks for the films Bridget Jones: The Edge of Reason and Mike and Dave Need Wedding Dates.
+This song was featured as a playable track on the music video games Karaoke Revolution Volume 2, Guitar Hero On Tour: Decades and Dancing Stage Fusion, as source music in an episode of The Bill, and as part of the soundtracks for the films Bridget Jones: The Edge of Reason, Mike and Dave Need Wedding Dates, The Fall Guy, and Novocaine.
 The song was also featured on the original version of SingStar.
 It is featured in both Rocksmith and Rock Band 3 as downloadable content.
-The song was featured in a 2012 commercial during Super Bowl XLVI, for the Samsung Galaxy Note.
+The song was featured in a 2012 commercial during Super Bowl XLVI for the Samsung Galaxy Note.
 This propelled the song to the number one spot on U.S. iTunes rock chart.
 The song also appeared in an Apple Music commercial featuring pop singer Taylor Swift in 2016.
-The song was also used by Tye Dillinger for a theme song for a little while, while he was in Ohio Valley Wrestling.
+The song was used as Tye Dillinger's entrance music while he was in Ohio Valley Wrestling.